ilbuonmarcio/lydia/README.md

 # mrczlnks

-mrczlnks is a free to use Arch Linux + i3-wm install script.
+mrczlnks is a free to use, minimalist Arch Linux i3wm-based meta-distribution install script.

 It is primarly designed for my own usage but free for you all to use and modify to fit your own purposes.

+It is specialized primarily in work and development tasks, but able to do all the cool things cool kids do these days ( ͡° ͜ʖ ͡°)

-I will not provide any support for this script because of this, so you're adivsed! :beers:
+I will not **_fuggin'_** provide any support for this script because of that's *my* script, and not *yours*, so you're adivsed! :beers: :kiss:

 ## Disclaimer